 Opinion by Julian Zelizer, CNN Political Analyst

-Editor's Note: Julian Zelizer, a CNN political analyst, is a professor of history and public affairs at Princeton University and author of the book, "Burning Down the House: Newt Gingrich, the Fall of a Speaker, and the Rise of the New Republican Party."
+Editor's Note: Julian Zelizer, a CNN political analyst, is a professor of history and public affairs at Princeton University and author of the book, "Abraham Joshua Heschel: A life of Radical Amazement."
 Follow him on Twitter @julianzelizer.
 The views expressed in this commentary are his own.
 View more opinion at CNN.